 Most importantly, no two pairs of feet are the same, even siblings can have vastly different shape feet.
 When fitting a pair of shoes we check length, width, height of the instep, fit at the heel and around the ankle and consider other factors that might influence the choice of shoes.
 The chances of all these factors being the same for both children are low.

 The bones of the feet remain soft and vulnerable to damage until they stop growing during the teenage years, until this time persistent pressure on part of the foot, particularly the toes, can cause a permanent deformity.
 A pair of shoes specifically chosen to suit the shape of their feet and stage of development really is the best way to ensure their future foot health.

 Finally, having said all of this, there are instances where having a pair of hand-me-down shoes is better than having no shoes at all.
-I currently collect preloved children's shoes on behalf of two charities, Sal's Shoes and Just Shelter, who ensure they find their way to some new little feet, which will be very happy for the protection they provide.
+Charities such as Sal's Shoes, Little Village and ShoeAid, collect preloved shoes and ensure they find their way to some new little feet, which will be very happy for the protection they provide.